List of DC Comics characters: B: Baby Boom

-Baby Boom is a character appearing in American comic books published by DC Comics.

-She was among the children who were experimented on by Doctor Love while they were still in their mother's womb, causing her to develop the ability to generate accelerate matter and generate explosions with her mind.
+Baby Boom was among the children who were experimented on by Doctor Love while they were still in their mother's womb, causing her to develop the ability to generate accelerate matter and generate explosions with her mind.
 She becomes a member of Helix and an enemy of Infinity, Inc.

 Bad Samaritan

-The Bad Samaritan (alias Zviad Baazovi) is a reformed anti-villain, and former enemy of the Outsiders who first appeared in The Outsiders #3 (January 1986).
+The Bad Samaritan (alias Zviad Baazovi) is an enemy of the Outsiders who first appeared in The Outsiders #3 (January 1986).
 He is a former Soviet spymaster and eventually becomes the second White Queen's Bishop of Checkmate.
 After the fall of the Soviet Union, Baazovi is loyal to his native country of Georgia and shows a great deal of distrust for Russia.
 While working with a Russian White Queen and White Queen's Knight, Baazovi has shown to be cooperative despite their different political ideologies.